pbloem/gestalt.ink/proofs.md

 To Euclid, these axioms were properties of the world.
 Things that were so obviously true that no sane man should doubt them.
 These days, however, we tend to think of axioms more as _assumptions_.

-If you make the _assumption_ that Euclid's five axioms are true, then the whole of Euclidean geometry must follow: from the pyhagorean theorem to the impossibility of squaring the circle.
+If you make the _assumption_ that Euclid's five axioms are true, then the whole of Euclidean geometry must follow: from the Pythagorean theorem to the impossibility of squaring the circle.
 But you can also make different assumptions.
 It is, for instance, possible to change the fifth axiom to something else, and to build up a different, non-Euclidean, geometry.

 <aside>For instance, the geometry that describes shapes on the surface of a sphere like the Earth.
 </aside>